0dan0/qr/docs/control/overlays/README.md

 Cool Tips:
 - Metadata overlays work great with live-streaming.
 This was its original intended function.
-- Overlays can be changed mid capture, it is one of the few modes that QR Code reading is active while recording.
+- Overlays can be changed mid capture, it is one of the few modes that QR Code reading is defaulted to active while recording.
 Example use: When live streaming an endurance auto-race, you can change the driver name on the overlay during driver change pit-stops.
 - A range (not all) of GoPro metadata can be displayed in their stored units, so speed is in meters/sec, not MPH.
 For more technical information on [GoPro's GPMF Metadata](https://gopro.github.io/gpmf-parser/) and other metadata you can display.

 Known Issues:
-- The Permanent mode was not safe on HERO8 Labs v1.70.75, fixed in the 2021 release.
+- The Permanent mode was **not safe on HERO8 Labs v1.70.75**, fixed in the 2021 release.
 Update to 2021 Labs firmware before using this feature.
 - Metadata can take a second before it updates after capture start.
 <!-- - Permanent overlays require the clearing of older settings.
 If your using either Owner or Large Chapters modifications, they will need to be added after the overlay.   -->